ml4ai/automates/documentation/deliverable_reports/m11_milestone_report/model_analysis.md

 id_R_0 = id(Ports([R_0]))
 id_S_0 = id(Ports([S_0]))

+# BLOCK 0
 IN_1 = WiringDiagram(Hom(:L0_REWIRE, beta_0 ⊗ S_0 ⊗ I_0 ⊗ R_0 ⊗ dt_0 ⊗ gamma_0, gamma_0 ⊗ I_0 ⊗ dt_0 ⊗ beta_0 ⊗ S_0 ⊗ I_0 ⊗ R_0 ⊗ dt_0 ⊗ I_0 ⊗ R_0 ⊗ S_0))
 WD_infected_1 = WiringDiagram(Hom(A__infected_1, beta_0 ⊗ S_0 ⊗ I_0 ⊗ R_0 ⊗ dt_0, infected_1))
 WD_recovered_1 = WiringDiagram(Hom(A__recovered_1, gamma_0 ⊗ I_0 ⊗ dt_0, recovered_1))
 OUT_1 = IN_1 ⊚ (WD_recovered_1 ⊗ WD_infected_1 ⊗ id_I_0 ⊗ id_R_0 ⊗ id_S_0)

+# BLOCK 1
 IN_1 = WiringDiagram(Hom(:L1_REWIRE, recovered_1 ⊗ infected_1 ⊗ I_0 ⊗ R_0 ⊗ S_0, S_0 ⊗ infected_1 ⊗ R_0 ⊗ recovered_1 ⊗ I_0 ⊗ infected_1 ⊗ recovered_1))
 WD_I_1 = WiringDiagram(Hom(A__I_1, I_0 ⊗ infected_1 ⊗ recovered_1, I_1))
 WD_R_1 = WiringDiagram(Hom(A__R_1, R_0 ⊗ recovered_1, R_1))
 WD_S_1 = WiringDiagram(Hom(A__S_1, S_0 ⊗ infected_1, S_1))
 OUT_2 = OUT_1 ⊚ IN_1 ⊚ (WD_S_1 ⊗ WD_R_1 ⊗ WD_I_1)
 ```

+This code includes two large blocks of WiringDiagram definitions that mirror the two stack levels found in GrFN.
+We can observe that each of these blocks begins with a `L*_REWIRE` Hom and then ends with a composition/concatenation line for the block.
+Not only can this code be manipulated directly by GTRI, but we can also render the code into a graphical representation of the overall WiringDiagram described.
+Below we show this rendering for the above code.
+Inspecting this visual rendering allows us to clearly see the role of the level-rewire Homs in solving the wire-crossing problem and enforcing the ordering of Hom evaluations.

 ![Simplified SIR Model WiringDiagram](figs/translated-WD.png)

 ### Domain Constraint Propagation